bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 * Which one best represents the distribution of species for the whole population?
 Why?

 <!--
 Debrief with students.
 Thoughtful question: how could we filter _and_ sort a table?
-How can we combine methods?
+How can we combine functions?
 -->

 ---